dot-agent/nextpy/README.md

 ```
-The UI will look somethings like this
+The UI will look something like this:
 ![-----------------------------------------------------](./assets/chatapp.png)